N2CON TECHNOLOGY

 What is MDR and how is it different from EDR?

-MDR (Managed Detection & Response) is a managed service where a third-party provider monitors your environment, triages alerts, investigates threats, and takes containment actions.
-EDR (Endpoint Detection & Response) is a tool that detects threats on endpoints.
+MDR (Managed Detection and Response) is a managed service where a third-party provider monitors your environment, triages alerts, investigates threats, and takes containment actions.
+EDR (Endpoint Detection and Response) is a tool that detects threats on endpoints.
 MDR uses EDR plus human analysts to monitor, investigate, and respond.

 When should an organization consider MDR?